How Redesigning Your Home Can Complement Therapy In Helping You Feel Better

 • You feel frustrated quickly.

-• You cannot set aside your worries.
+• You cannot set aside your worries; you’re having trouble with your own emotions.

 • You always feel worthless or pitiful.